autocrypt/autocrypt/doc/peering.rst

 - A MUAA needs to be able to detect if there is any other MUAA

-- messages are not (neccesarily) human readable and don't appear in the regular inbox.
+- messages are not (necessarily) human readable and don't appear in the regular inbox.

 - probably: size of SMA should not grow linearly with number of incoming/outgoing mails, for example messages that have been